A Foodie’s Guide to Bergamo

 Hidden away down a little a side street, Il Circolino looks unassuming from the entrance.
 But step through into the huge terrace area and enjoy delicious pizza, pasta, and Lombardy specialties under the vines.

 For amazing views and great local food, try and book a table on the terrace that offers panoramic views of the city.
 This is a popular old trattoria, located right next to the funicular railway.
 Their menu includes antipasti locali (local appetizers) as well as local staples based on polenta or various meats.

 A modern Italian restaurant with a very inventive menu featuring specialties such as fresh gnocchi, homemade pasta, and seafood.

 For a real gastronomic treat, try the modern osteria in Citta Bassa run by Tommaso Spagnolo.
 The seasonal menu changes regularly but you can expect inventive pasta dishes and delicious steak all the time.

-Go on a culinary holiday in Italy and learn to take it easy and make food that will soothe your soul!
+Go on a culinary holiday in Italy and learn how to cook these delicious Italian dishes and discover more yummy staples that will soothe your soul.